Did you log your volunteer hours yet?

 Did you guess the mystery bird from The Chat newsletter?

-This is a Belted Kingfisher, specifically a female.
+This is a Hooded Merganser, specifically a male.

 If you hover over the image to the right, you'll find a different picture of the bird.
-This photo was taken at Bear Creek Greenbelt in July 2024.
+This photo was taken at Cottonwood Lake in Lakewood in November 2025.

 Do you have a mystery bird that may seem tricky to identify?
 Email your picture to